Kasey Studdard: College career

-Studdard redshirted his freshman year at Texas and saw limited action.
+Studdard redshirted his freshman year at the University of Texas at Austin and saw limited action.
 As a redshirt sophomore, Studdard was the starter for a Longhorn team that was second in the nation in rushing and went on to win its first Bowl Championship Series game, against Michigan at the 2005 Rose Bowl.
 The following year, Studdard helped anchor the offensive line, the same year that Texas led the nation in scoring offense.
 The Longhorns once again had the second-best rushing attack in the nation and went on to win the national championship against USC at the Rose Bowl.
 Studdard garnered second-team All Big 12 honors for his performance.
 In his final year at Texas, he started all 13 games and was voted team captain by his teammates.
 The team went 10-3, with a win against Iowa in the 2006 Alamo Bowl, the third straight bowl win for Texas.
 After the season ended, Studdard was named to the first-team All Big 12 by the league coaches and media.